 Hilda Patton Thompson was a passionate humanitarian who founded the State College chapter of the American Red Cross Motor Corps.
-She continued her work with the Red Cross, holding leadership positions during World War I and World War II.
+She continued her work with the Red Cross, holding national leadership positions during World War I and World War II.

 Thompson was born at Centre Furnace on August 28, 1893, to James Irvin Thompson and Mary Jane “Janie” Shaw.
 Her father was the youngest son of Centre Furnace and ironmaster Moses Thompson.